 Le Viking on the Ponty, in the midst of Sandaga madness, is a popular spot for expatriates and tourists.
 Pricey drinks, but great atmosphere.

-Drinking with a spectacular view?
-Take the elevator to the 16th floor of the Hotel de l'Independance, order your drink at the bar, and walk up to the rooftop 17th open air deck and enjoy beautiful 360 degree views of Dakar.
+For a spectacular view, take the elevator to the 16th floor of the Hotel de l'Independance, order your drink at the bar, and walk up to the rooftop 17th open air deck and enjoy beautiful 360 degree views of Dakar.
 You can also dine in the restaurant on the 16th floor, with the same views.